Tinkers Point and Beaches Path ECT : Witless Bay to La Manche Provincial Park

 The Tinkers Point path eventually brought us to Tors Cove, past a place called “The Cribbies,” which is a very beautiful little settlement.
 Everything about this small area was picturesque.
 Soon afterwards the trail rounded the hillside and entered Tors Cove above a large abandoned factory, next to a beautiful but derelict church.

-With a single sign at the trail head indicating which road to take, we began our walk through Tors … and promptly got lost.
-Upon inspection we learned that the ECT map suggests “once you leave the Tinkers Path walk 600 m to the next trailhead.”
+With a single sign at the trailhead indicating which road to take, we began our walk through Tors … and promptly got lost.
+Upon inspection, we learned that the ECT map suggests “once you leave the Tinkers Path walk 600 m to the next trailhead.”
 This was not the most useful advice to one unfamiliar with the area.
-Guesswork lead us to the harbour, up to the power house, and onto a well used gravel road.
-During our time on this road we had to remain vigilant as both motor bikes and ATVs used this route at high speed and with little inclination to slow down or stop for hikers.
+Guesswork led us to the harbour, up to the powerhouse, and onto a well-used gravel road.
+During our time on this road, we had to remain vigilant as both motorbikes and ATVs used this route at high speed and with little inclination to slow down or stop for hikers.

 Having survived the gravel track, we soon found ourselves on a paved road that took us through the villages of Burnt Cove, St. Michaels, and Bauline East.